 This tutorial has gone through all 4 reasons which may cause the Magento 2 “404 error page not found” in the Admin page.
 If you’ve been in this situation, the mentioned solutions can be helpful.

-For more useful guides to handling common Magento issues such as fixing the deadlock error when reindexing all, fixing missing all sale tables but sale orders are recorded error, subscribe to our blog!
+For more useful guides to handling common Magento issues such as fixing the deadlock error when reindexing all, fixing missing all sale tables but sale orders are recorded error, check out our blog!